Work Shift Procedures

 Two weeks or more in advance: Member should post their shift request on the Work Shift Trade Group.
 You may need to do this multiple times.
 Additionally, you may also reach out to fellow member-owners directly who share your same time slot, but on different weeks.
 Email Shift Tracking team for a current list or ask your shift leader.

-One week before shift: If you have not found coverage/swap, one week before your shift you must notify the Labor Coordinator (LC), so that the LC can help assist in finding coverage.
+One week before shift: If you have not found coverage/swap, one week before your shift you must notify the Shift Swap Coordinator (SSC), so that the SSC can help assist in finding coverage.
 You should still try to find coverage via above methods (re-post to the list, bribe with cookies, etc.)

 Emergencies within 24 hours: We understand emergencies happen.
 For that reason each member is allowed on emergency “pass,” but only if they contact the Co-op ahead of time.
 If there is an emergency (definition below), you should email and/or call the General Manager at the store -- 718-208-4778, to notify them that you will miss your shift due to an emergency.
 You should still post your swap request to the Work Shift Trade Group, as well as notify the LC in the attempt to find last-minute coverage.

 If/when you secure coverage/swap: “Reply all” to the shift request on the Work Shift Trade Group with the name of the person covering your shift.
-CC the Labor Coordinator so the coverage/swap is recorded.
+CC the Shift Swap Coordinator so the coverage/swap is recorded.

 Please note that working late at your job is not considered an emergency.
 Reasonable accommodations for people with disabilities will be made on a case-by-case basis.